aptos-foundation/AIPs/canonical-image-templates-for-token-collections.md

 In this document I propose a standard for Collection image templates on-chain.
 Alongside a Collection, a developer could store a `CollectionImageTemplate`, containing an SVG template and a list of keys.
 To render an SVG from this template for a token in the collection, a wallet would fetch the template and keys, then use the keys to fetch values from that token's PropertyMap.
 The wallet would then use a provided library to parse the SVG template using the now built PropertyMap.
 Token images could dynamically update based on the underlying data changing, unlocking a variety of usecases in DeFi, Ticketing, and more.

 The current standard solution for images for tokens in a collection is to host them off-chain and point to them via uri.
 This is usually done with a CDN or via IPFS.
-This solution is brittle as the uri could break for many reasons: dns, cloud issues, lack of ipfs upkeep, etc. In an environment with easy perpetuity for logic (smart contracts), perpetuity for image hosting is still difficult.
+This solution is brittle as the uri could break for many reasons: dns, cloud issues, lack of ipfs upkeep, etc. In an environment with easy perpetuity for logic and data (smart contracts), perpetuity for image hosting is still difficult.
 Additionally, storing thousands of uris on-chain takes a suprising amount of storage.

 I aim to explain how a developer could store their template and property map values on each token, and how a wallet would render that token's image.
 I will also describe a variety of usecases.

 #### Goals of this proposal:

-1. Differentiate aptos by allowing developers to build an Token project that is 100% on-chain
+1. Differentiate aptos by allowing developers to build a Token project that is 100% on-chain
 2. Reduce non-aptos network calls for wallets
 3. Unlock on-chain dynamic Token images (images that change based on underlying data)
 4. Explore composite Tokens (Tokens built with other Tokens as components)